 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-$Source connection value: This property will store the relational source information in $Source variable.
+$Source connection value: This property will store the relational source information in the $Source variable.
 So, click on the Arrow we marked below, and select the SQL Tutorial as the source information.

-$Target connection value: This property will store the relational target information in $Target variable.
+$Target connection value: This property will store the relational target information in the $Target variable.
 So, click on the Arrow we marked below, and select the SQL Test target as the Target information.

 Within the mappings tab, we have to configure the Source, target Connections.
 First, let us configure the source connections by clicking on the SQ_DenormalizedSource source present in the Sources folder.

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created before, i.e., $Source

 Now, we have to configure the Target Connection.
 So, click on the NormalizedProducts present in the Targets folder.
-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target

 Do the same for the NormalizedSales Target